 Entry will be using a secure online application form HERE and must comprise of:

-Judges will include members of the Guild's National Executive Board, Hal Leonard and recognised award winning Australian arrangers under the direction of Ian Boath, the "Competition Chair".
+Judges will include members of the Guild's National Executive Board, Hal Leonard and recognised award winning Australian arrangers under the direction of Jessica Wells, the "Competition Chair".

 All entries will be anonymous to the judging panel.